Omni Calculator logo

 This gas calculator is a handy tool for every driver who, when planning a trip, asks how much gas will I use?
 We prepared the gas estimator to help you find out how much fuel you will use on a car trip and how much it will cost you.

-Our gas cost calculator is versatile and offers more then other web-based fuel cost calculators (e.g. splitting the gas cost).
-All you need is to enter the driving distance and the average fuel economy of your car - then, all the math is done automatically!
+Our gas cost calculator is versatile and offers more than other web-based fuel cost calculators (e.g., splitting the gas cost).
+All you need to do is enter the driving distance and the average fuel economy of your car — then all the math is done automatically!
 In fact, your biggest concern will be how much gas costs at your nearest gas station.

 That's not all, though.
-In the corresponding article, you can find information about gas price today, gas price history, and gas price increase.
+In the corresponding article, you can find information about gas prices today, gas price history, and gas price increases.
 Also, check out the best fuel economy cars and how to do eco-drive properly.
 Finally, a user-friendly tutorial will ensure you're using the gas calculator properly.

 How much gas will I use?